Imran4424/Machine-Learning-Models/README.md

 ### Polynomial Regression

-Polynomial Regression Model is a special case multiple linear regression model where coefficients are all linear but the independent variable x is an nth-degree polynomial.
+The Polynomial Regression Model is a special case of multiple linear regression in which the coefficients are all linear, but the independent variable x is an nth-degree polynomial.

 In Polynomial Regression Model, the relationship between independent(input) variable and dependent(output) variable is not linear.
 Simple and Multiple Linear Regression models are best fit for straight line.
 But when the relationships between independent and dependent variables is better represented by a curve, Polynomial Regression Model is a better choice than previously discussed linear regression models.